PovedaAqui/cybertraceai-ops/README.md

-# CyberTrace
+# CybertraceAI

-CyberTrace is an open-source AI agent designed to simplify network management through natural language interactions.
+CybertraceAI is an open-source AI agent designed to simplify network management through natural language interactions.
 It currently specializes in Cisco networking devices, with plans to expand support to other vendors like SONiC and Juniper.

 ## Overview

-CyberTrace uses local language models to interpret and execute network commands, making network management more accessible and efficient.
+CybertraceAI uses local language models to interpret and execute network commands, making network management more accessible and efficient.
 It combines:
 - Ollama for local LLM processing
 - Chainlit for interactive chat interface
 - Langchain for LLM orchestration